-31 "When one of several possible interpretations produces an unreasonable result, that is a reason for rejecting that interpretation in favor of another which would produce a reasonable result."
+&lt;sup>31 "When one of several possible interpretations produces an unreasonable result, that is a reason for rejecting that interpretation in favor of another which would produce a reasonable result."
 2A Norman J. Singer & J.D.
 Shambie Singer, Sutherland Statutory Construction § 45:12 (7th ed.
 2007).

-32 This reserve category is in addition to the claims reserve account held by the health trust to cover the cost of claims and of claims incurred but not reported (IBNR).
+&lt;sup>32 This reserve category is in addition to the claims reserve account held by the health trust to cover the cost of claims and of claims incurred but not reported (IBNR).

 In 2002, just prior to the LGC, Inc. reorganization, its net assets were reported to be 14.2% of claims.
 The BSR witness Atkinson credibly testified that that percentage is the approximate equivalent of RBC 2.1.
 However, following the reorganization in 2003, the LGC, Inc. board and staff changed from a target expressed as a percentage of claims.
 They reportedly set a "new" target, utilizing the rate based capital (RBC) methodology.
 However, they set it at RBC 4.2, approximately twice the previous year's net assets.
 This result merely indicates that there really wasn't much new about the "new" target.
-Nor should much difference have been expected33 because the board did not seek a pure RBC ratio but an RBC ratio that would support its rationale for accumulating an excessive amount of assets.
+Nor should much difference have been expected because the board did not seek a pure RBC ratio but an RBC ratio that would support its rationale for accumulating an excessive amount of assets.

 The newly expressed "target" set by the board using an RBC ratio proved no less illusory than the 20% of claims target did in earlier years.
 Using the several improper practices discussed in this decision above, the LGC, Inc. was soon reporting actual net assets in excess of its own self-selected "target" at levels in 2005 equivalent to RBC 4.5; in 2006 equivalent to RBC 6.0; and in 2007 equivalent to RBC 6.7.
 As before, the target figure had no impact on the health trust's actions.
-It ignored its own target.
-The health trust did not return even its own designated excess to its members as required by the statute.
+It ignored its own

-33 The actuary, being the only outside actuary ever used by LGC and its entities since 1988, consulted with the same third party administrator, the same executive director, the same financial officer, the same strategic consultant, and the same health trust program manager before switching to an RBC modality from the more direct 20% figure they initiated as their target almost 25 years ago.
+&lt;sup>33 The actuary, being the only outside actuary ever used by LGC and its entities since 1988, consulted with the same third party administrator, the same executive director, the same financial officer, the same strategic consultant, and the same health trust program manager before switching to an RBC modality from the more direct 20% figure they initiated as their target almost 25 years ago.